 Once Your Product Has Arrived At Amazon

 Once you have made your first shipment to Amazon, it is time to sit back and relax.
 Most of your hard work is done.
 If you have added stock to a product that already exists on Amazon, then you can’t do much but wait for the sales to roll in.
 You may want to adjust your price to give you more chances of getting your product attached to the ‘Buy Now’ button on the page, but that is about it.

-Of course, at all times you will be wanting to keep an eye on your product inventory.
-Try and work out what is selling, and what is sticking around for long periods without any sales.
-In the latter case, maybe work out why the product isn't selling as well as you would hope.
+Of course, at all times, you will want to keep an eye on your product inventory.
+Try and work out what is selling and what is sticking around for long periods without any sales.
+In the latter case, maybe work out why the product isn’t selling as well as you would hope.
 Would it be worth canceling the listing?
 Over time, you will work out which products sell well through Amazon FBA, and you will be able to target those products.

 Keep your stock levels in check, shipping new stock to Amazon when you need to, and your Amazon FBA business will be up and running.
 You can expand your business from here.
 It is a great way to make an income.